Skipper93653/SM3DW-BF-Randomizer/README.md

 * If a non-boss blockade is locked behind a Bowser statue, the music does not play after you enter it.
 * The music may stop playing after dying on the Coin Express until reaching the roulette at the end of the stage under some circumstances.
 * The Goal Poles for 'Super Bell Hill', 'Snowball Park', 'Pretty Plaza Panic', 'The Bullet Bill Express', 'Sprawling Savanna', 'Bob-ombs Below', 'Cookie Cogworks', 'The Bowser Express', and 'Sprawling Savanna Rabbit Run' can never change due to stack overflow errors due to how oead parses their map files as they contain recursive nodes.
-* The Goal Poles for 'The Great Goal Pole' and 'Back to Hands-on Halls' can never be changed due to the runaway Goal Pole not being able to change its appearance to the castle Goal Pole or the ending Goal Pole.
+* The Goal Poles for 'The Great Goal Pole' and 'Back to Hands-on Hall' can never be changed due to the runaway Goal Pole not being able to change its appearance to the castle Goal Pole or the ending Goal Pole.

 ## Potential future features in no particular order